 If you recall from our past discussions of GDP, 70% of it is based on consumer spending – that’s you and me out there in the economy buying food, clothes, cars, you name it, and services.

-Last month, when the entire country basically closed all but essential businesses, retail sales came to a screeching halt.
+In March, when the entire country basically closed all but essential businesses, retail sales came to a screeching halt.
 In most recessions, it typically takes longer for retail sales to so significantly drop.
 The US Department of Labor reported April 2020 retail sales down 16.4% from the month prior.
+However, we have seen a strong bounce-back through the summer and fall.
+In August, retail sales were up again +0.6% from July, and even up +2.5% from August 2019, recovering to $538 billion.
+This upward trajectory continued into September, with sales up +1.9% vs. August, with many attributing it to delayed back to school spending.
+But the spending growth slowed significantly in October, and actually declined in November (-1.1%).

 What Does Inflation Say About When the Economy Will Recover